Nielsen-Aurmoogum/RPG/README.md

 4. There are some tiles that cannot be walked on. <br>

-5. As you level up, your life, attack power and defense power increase.
+5. As you level up, your life, strength and agility increase.

 6. You have an inventory size of 10 maximum.
 If an item is collected when maximum inventory capacity is already met, the newly collected item will not be stored in the inventory.
 7. Once you run out of lives and the game is over, you have two options : `Retry` or `Quit`. <br>